mebobby2/big_spark/README.md

 The first link seem to be missing some ENV variables you are supposed to set.
 Try also following the instructions here: https://medium.com/@jeremytarling/apache-spark-and-hadoop-on-a-macbook-air-running-osx-sierra-66bfbdb0b6f7

+After following both links, spark-shell was not able to start.
+The fix was here: https://spark.apache.org/docs/latest/hadoop-provided.html.

+Basically, both links installed the 'hadoop free' versions of spark.
+Hence, to start spark, you need to tell spark where your hadoop distribution is so spark can find hadoop.

 ## Hadoop
 ### Commands
 * */usr/local/hadoop/sbin/start-dfs.sh* - start HDFS